-Long-term incentive plans, mainly in the form of stock options and RSU's, are granted to encourage the pursuit of value-creating opportunities for the Corporation while allowing grantees to participate in the appreciation of share value over an extended period of time, thus assisting in the retention of key talent.
-Stock options and RSU's are approved by the Board of Directors, based on the recommendation of the Remuneration Committee after considering the recommendation of the President and CEO.
+Long-term incentive plans, mainly in the form of stock options and RSUs, are granted to encourage the pursuit of value-creating opportunities for the Corporation while allowing grantees to participate in the appreciation of share value over an extended period of time, thus assisting in the retention of key talent.
+Stock options and RSUs are approved by the Board of Directors, based on the recommendation of the Remuneration Committee after considering the recommendation of the President and CEO.
 When determining whether and how many new stock option grants are to be made, consideration is given to total options outstanding under the Corporation's Stock Option Plan.
 Grants awarded to the President and CEO are proposed and approved without his input.

 On December 10, 2009, with the objectives of retaining the CEO, the executive management team and key management, as well as to manage dilution and reward operational performance, the Corporation's Board of Directors, upon recommendation of the Remuneration Committee, adopted a LTIP for the Corporation.
-The LTIP is comprised of a combination of stock options ("LTIP Options") and RSU's.
-The grant date of the initial LTIP options and RSU's was December 18, 2009.
+The LTIP is comprised of a combination of stock options ("LTIP Options") and RSUs.
+The grant date of the initial LTIP options and RSUs was December 18, 2009.

 The LTIP Options vest at 20% per annum in the case of the executive management team (individuals comprising the key management group are not granted LTIP Options) and in the case of the Corporation's President and CEO, the LTIP Options are subject to 100% cliff vesting on the fifth anniversary of the grant date.
 In all cases, the LTIP Options have a term of seven years and their exercise price is determined pursuant to the provisions of the Corporation's stock option plan for directors, officers and employees, as more fully set out in Section 8 herein.
 Additional LTIP Options may be issued annually at the Board's sole discretion.
 Previous grants are not taken into account when considering new grants.
-LTIP Options were not granted during the year ended December 31, 2014.
-LTIP Options were considered by the Board of Directors at its meeting held on March 12, 2015 and no LTIP Options were granted.
+LTIP Options were not granted during the year ended December 31, 2015.
+LTIP Options were considered by the Board of Directors at its meeting held on March 15, 2016 and no LTIP Options were granted.

-The number of RSU's granted is based on a percentage of the executive's salary, divided by the average trading price of the Company's common shares on the Toronto Stock Exchange ("TSX") for the five days immediately preceding the grant date ("Executive RSU Calculation").
-In the case of the President and CEO, the number of RSU's granted is a fixed number recommended by the Remuneration Committee.
-Additional RSU's may be issued annually, conditional upon the Company attaining a minimum 12.5% return on capital employed ("ROCE Threshold").
-The number of additional RSU's which may be issued to the executive management team and key management (with the exception of the President and CEO) on the anniversary dates will continue to be calculated based on the Executive RSU Calculation, Consequently, previous grant amounts are not taken into account when considering new grants.
-The Company reached its ROCE Threshold for the year ended December 31, 2013 and 42,146 LTIP RSU's were granted to executive and key management (excluding the President and CEO) on March 17, 2014.
+The number of RSUs granted is based on a percentage of the employee's salary, divided by the average trading price of the Company's common shares on the Toronto Stock Exchange ("TSX") for the five days immediately preceding the grant date ("Executive RSU Calculation").
+In the case of the President and CEO, the number of RSUs granted is a fixed number recommended by the Remuneration Committee.
+Additional RSUs may be issued annually, conditional upon the Company attaining a minimum 12.5% return on capital employed ("ROCE Threshold").
+The number of additional RSUs which may be issued to the executive management team and key management (with the exception of the President and CEO) on the anniversary dates will continue to be calculated based on the Executive RSU Calculation.
+Consequently, previous grant amounts are not taken into account when considering new grants.
+The Company reached its ROCE Threshold for the year ended December 31, 2014 and 33,371 LTIP RSUs were granted to executive and key management (excluding the President and CEO) on March 16, 2015.